Latest updates

 Investigations and findings

-The investigations found that PFAS is mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
+The investigations found that PFAS are mostly concentrated in areas where firefighting foams were previously used, stored or disposed.
 These are called source areas.
-The PFAS in these locations can be found in soil and in water flowing through the source areas.
-PFAS moves in surface water flowing through drains and creeks or groundwater that flows underground through soil and rock.
+PFAS can be found in soil and in water flowing through or over the source areas.
+PFAS moves away from source areas by surface water flowing in drains and creeks or by groundwater flowing underground through soil and sand.

-Eight source areas were found on the base where PFAS concentrations required further study or action:
+Six source areas were found on the base where PFAS concentrations required further study or action:

-• the former fire training area
+- former fire training area

-• trade waste treatment plant
+- trade waste treatment plant

 Human Health Risk Assessment

 As part of the investigations, Defence conducted a Human Health Risk Assessment.
 This assessment measured the PFAS exposure risks to people living, working and undertaking recreational activities within the management area.
-Findings from the risk assessment found there were some activities that have a higher PFAS exposure risk.
-Based on these findings, the NSW Protection Authority (EPA) released precautionary advice for residents within the Williamtown management area, to minimise their exposure to PFAS.
+More detail on Defence’s risk assessment can be found in the Recent reports and factsheets section.

 Remediation and management